 And that is a shame.
 Because on a recent trip through south-central and eastern Czech Republic, I found so many delights that added to the sweetness of my visit.
 From flowers to food, and from culture to views, the Czech countryside took me by surprise:

 Regardless of the community, flower boxes overflowing with colorful geraniums, seem to be everywhere in the Czech Republic.

 I loved the bright spots of color that the flowers brought – everywhere from the cobblestone streets of Štramberk, to the twisting alleys of the UNESCO-designated Jewish Quarter in Třebíč, to the courtyard of Ostrava’s medieval castle.

 2. Potatoes, so many ways

-Mashed, alongside traditional beef goulash, or boiled and served with fried cheese and salad, potatoes are a delicious mainstay in Czech cuisine.
+Mashed, alongside traditional beef goulash, steamed and served with fried cheese and salad, or as an accompaniment to golden-crispy chicken schnitzel, potatoes are a delicious mainstay in Czech cuisine.

 3. Latin connection

 A Czech-Cuba connection – who knew?
 After a night on the town in Telč, my group was surprised to hear Latin music coming from a park across the street from our hotel, the historic Hotel U Hraběnky.
 We investigated, and found a large crowd dancing to the sounds of Cuban band Atares.

 It turns out that the Czech Republic has a cultural connection with Cuba that dates back to the days of Eastern-Bloc communism.